DavesCodeMusings/abandon-ship/README.md

 3. Enter _AbandonShip_ for the name of the project and click Start.
 4. Delete all text in the Source pane of Inform 7 and replace it with the contents of `story.txt`
 5. Copy the files from this archive's `materials` folder.
-6. In the Inform 7 application, click Release > Open Materials Folder (CTRL + SHIFT + M)
+6. In the Inform 7 application, click Release > Open Materials Folder (CTRL + SHIFT + M).
 7. Paste the materials files into the resulting folder.
 8. On the Inform 7 application toolbar, click the Release button.
 9. In the Inform 7 application, once again click Release > Open Materials Folder (CTRL + SHIFT + M)